- »Loto-Québec Celebrates Online Anniversary and New Deals

 This deal brought new games to the Canadian site, such as Star Magic and Vortex.
 Six games started the integration, and more followed, all in English and French.

 Another announcement brought more digital gaming content from Live5, a UK company with ties to Scientific Games.
 Some of those new games included Billy Gone Wild and Hercules.

-Many players may not recognize the Live5 Games name, but their games are often prominently featured on sites like Leo Vegas and PokerStars, as well as in live gaming venues.
+Many players may not recognize the Live5 Games name, but their games are often prominently featured on sites like PokerStars, as well as in live gaming venues.

 Relocating Salon de jeux de Quebec